 • Identifying personally entrenched practices that may be perceived as supporting negative interpersonal behaviours

-Client needs are addressed by selecting carefully balanced teams of 3 or 4 facilitators who have appropriate experience that support the changes required.
+Carefully balanced teams of 3 or 4 facilitators who have appropriate experience that support the changes required.

 16 hours over two consecutive days, during the week and/or weekends